 SEC Proxy Filing Requirements

-File proxy card, Notice of Internet Availability and other soliciting materials with the SEC.
+File Proxy Card, Notice of Internet Availability and Other Soliciting Materials With the SEC.
 In addition to filing the proxy statement, companies should confirm that the proxy card, the Notice of Internet Availability of Proxy Materials (if applicable) and any other written communication materials used in connection with the annual meeting solicitation are filed with the SEC.
 Companies should file the proxy card together with the proxy statement and file separately the Notice of Internet Availability of Proxy Materials as additional proxy soliciting materials.
-Information included with the annual report, such as a letter to shareholders, is not considered soliciting materials or required to be filed with the SEC.
-Unless a company specifically chooses otherwise, an annual report is not deemed to be “soliciting materials” or “filed” with the SEC, or subject to Regulation 14A or the liabilities of Exchange Act Section 18.1
+Unless a company specifically chooses otherwise, an annual report is not deemed to be “soliciting materials” or “filed” with the SEC, or subject to Regulation 14A or the liabilities of Section 18 of the Securities Exchange Act.1 Likewise, information included with the annual report, such as a letter to shareholders, would not be considered soliciting materials or required to be filed with the SEC.

 Website and Submission Requirements

-Post the annual report on the company website or furnish copies to the SEC.
-If a company elects to have its Form 10-K serve as its annual report, it has no other requirements to furnish copies to the SEC or stock exchanges.
-A company that posts its annual report on its corporate website is not required to mail hard copies of the report to the SEC or furnish it on EDGAR, provided that the annual report remains available on the website for a year.5 Otherwise, companies are required to mail to the SEC seven copies of their annual reports to shareholders no later than the date on which such reports are first sent or given to shareholders, which companies also can satisfy by furnishing the annual report in electronic format via EDGAR or in paper form under Regulation S-T.6 Companies should confirm that the annual reports have been mailed to the SEC, furnished on EDGAR or posted on the corporate website — and if an annual report is mailed to the SEC, retain confirmation of the mailing in the company’s records.
-Companies should note that mailing the annual report to the SEC will not result in the report being available on EDGAR.
+Post the Annual Report on the Company Website or Furnish Copies to the SEC.
+If a company elects to have its Form 10-K serve as its annual report, it has no other obligation to furnish copies to the SEC or stock exchanges.
+A company that posts its annual report on its corporate website is not required to mail hard copies of the report to the SEC or furnish it on the SEC’s database, EDGAR, provided that the annual report remains available on the website for a year.5 Otherwise, SEC rules require companies to mail to the SEC seven copies of their annual reports to shareholders no later than the date on which such reports are first sent or given to shareholders, which requirement can be satisfied by furnishing the annual report in electronic format via EDGAR or in paper form under Regulation S-T.6 Companies should confirm that their annual reports have been mailed to the SEC, furnished on EDGAR or posted on the corporate website.
+If a company elects to mail its annual report to the SEC, it should retain confirmation of the mailing in the company’s records.
+Companies should note that mailing the annual report to the SEC will not result in the report being made available on EDGAR.

-Post proxy materials on a publicly available website.
-In addition to the annual report, companies must make the proxy soliciting materials, including the proxy statement and proxy card, publicly available and free of charge on a website other than EDGAR at sec.gov.7 Those materials must be posted on or before the time the notice is sent to the shareholders and must remain available online until the conclusion of the annual meeting.
+Post Proxy Materials on a Publicly Available Website.
+In addition to the annual report, companies must make the proxy soliciting materials, including the proxy statement and proxy card, publicly available and free of charge on a website other than EDGAR.7 Those materials must be posted on or before the time the Notice of Internet Availability of Proxy Materials, or a full set of proxy materials, are sent to the shareholders and must remain available online until the conclusion of the annual meeting.

 Proxy Statement Disclosures

-Companies should consider recent changes to proxy disclosure requirements and other disclosure trends, including those summarized below and discussed in our December 2, 2019 client alert, “Matters to Consider for the 2020 Annual Meeting and Reporting Season.”
+Companies should consider recent changes to proxy disclosure requirements and other disclosure trends, including those summarized below and discussed in our December 14, 2020, client alert “Matters To Consider for the 2021 Annual Meeting and Reporting Season.”
 Below are some matters worth highlighting.

-Submit NYSE annual and interim affirmations.
-NYSE requires listed companies to submit an annual written affirmation each calendar year regarding their compliance with NYSE’s corporate governance rules.14 U.S. issuers must submit such affirmation, as well as an annual CEO certification, no later than 30 days after the annual meeting or, if no annual meeting is held, 30 days after the company’s annual report on Form 10-K is filed with the SEC.
-Foreign private issuers are required to file an annual affirmation 30 days after the company’s annual report on Form 20-F or 40-F is filed with the SEC and are not subject to the CEO certification requirement.
+Submit NYSE Annual and Interim Affirmations.
+NYSE requires listed companies to submit an annual written affirmation each calendar year regarding their compliance with NYSE’s corporate governance rules.16 U.S. issuers must submit such affirmation, as well as an annual CEO certification, no later than 30 days after the annual meeting or, if no annual meeting is held, 30 days after the company’s annual report on Form 10-K is filed with the SEC.
+Foreign private issuers are required to submit an annual affirmation 30 days after the company’s annual report on Form 20-F or 40-F is filed with the SEC and are not subject to the CEO certification requirement.
 In addition, companies must submit an interim written affirmation within five business days of any triggering event identified in the interim written affirmation form, such as, for example, changes in the composition of the company’s board of directors or of the nominating and corporate governance, compensation or audit committee.

 1 See Exchange Act Rule 14a-3(c).